udaykiran243/Embeded-Systems/IntroductionTo- C-Programming.md

 ## Printing integer values

 ### Decimal
 The decimal values are one of the integer types of values which stores the values in decimal and these values starts from `0, 1, 2, 3, 4, ....` .
 To print these values we use the format specifiers as `%d`.
+To get the Decimal integer values we use the `%d` format in `scanf()`.
 ```
-int val = 32;
+int val;
+scanf("%d", &val); // input: 32
 printf("%d", val); // prints the decimal value 32
 ```

 ### HexaDecimal
 The Hexadecimal values are one of the integer type values which are having preciding or the prefix values as `0x`.To print the values in Hexadecimal we use the `%x` or `%p` which prints the Hexadecimal values.
 These values are range from `0, 1, 2, 3, 4, 5, 6, 7, 8, a, b, c, d, e, f `.
+To get the input from the user of a Hexadecimal values we use
+  - `%p` : To get the input from the user in Hexadecimal format with prefix `0x`.
+  - `%x` : To get the input from the user in Hexadecimal format without the prefix `0x`.
 | Hex | Binary |
 | --- | ------ |
 | 0   | 0000   |